rakeshpetit/connido-backend-technical-test/README.md

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Getting up and running is as easy as 1, 2, 3 and 4.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies